jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 	var popup_layer = new mapboxgl.Popup({closeOnClick: true})
 	```

-6. Take a look at the [popup](https://docs.mapbox.com/mapbox-gl-js/api/#popup) documentation to learn more about the parameters associated with Mapbox popups.
+6. Take a look at the API [popup](https://docs.mapbox.com/mapbox-gl-js/api/#popup){:target="_blank"} documentation to learn more about the parameters associated with Mapbox popups.
 Try adjusting one or more parameters - for instance, try changing the anchor position.

 	```javascript